matthewgdv/iotools/README.md

 --------------------
 * Currently there are `IntegerValidator`, `FloatValidator`, `BoolValidator`, `StringValidator`, `ListValidator`, `SetValidator`, `DictionaryValidator`, `DateTimeValidator`, `PathValidator`, `FileValidator`, `DirValidator`
-* Some of these validators are implemented as a wrapper over typepy, but the api is different
+* Some of these validators are implemented as a wrapper over typepy, but the api is different.
-* Validators can handle nullability as desired
+* Validators can handle nullability as desired.
 * Some validators have additional validation methods to check for values in valid ranges.
 For example: `Validate.Int().max_value(7).is_valid(9)` would return False.
 * Additional conditions can be added to a validator by passing callbacks that return boolean values to `Validator.add_condition()`
 * The validator can be reused for any number of values once initially set up.